danielabar/meblog/src/markdown/rails-feature-test-solved-regex.md

 description: "An example where regex was a good solution for a Rails feature test."
 date: "2021-11-01"
 category: "rails"
+related:
+  - "Dockerize a Rails Application for Development"
+  - "Rails Strong Params for GET Request"
+  - "Use UUID for primary key with Rails and Postgres"
 ---

 If you’ve been programming for awhile, you’ve probably encountered regular expressions, and more specifically, this saying: